Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/Workflows.rst

 In the second stage the heat losses in the network are taken into account, however now the problem is bounded with the information of the first stage.
 Pipes will only be allowed to be at least as large as the result of the first stage or one DN size larger.
 Furthermore, the flow directions will be utilized if the flow meets a minimum threshold value.
-Lastly, sources will now have a lower bound with the minimum of the first stage.
+Lastly, sources placed in the first stage will also be placed in the second stage.

 In its default configuration the workflow has the following main assumptions: